cloudfoundry/docs-bosh/content/jobs.md

     - Operator `p` can take optional parameter as a default value, e.g. `<%= p("some.property", some_value) %>`.
 This value is used as a last resort.
     - The first parameter can be an array, e.g. `<%= p(["some.property1", "some.property2"], some_value) %>`.
 Value of the first property which is set will be returned.
 - `<% if_p("some.property") do |prop| %>...<% end %>` - Evaluates the block only if `some.property` property has been provided.
 The property value is available in the variable `prop`.
 Multiple properties can be specified: `<% if_p("prop1", "prop2") do |prop1, prop2| %>`.
+- While not recommended, inline Ruby methods can be applied to the property objects if the object type is known in advance.
+For example, to remove the first and last line of a string object: `<%= p("some.property").lines[1..-2].join %>`.
+You can find the Ruby object and method reference [here](https://github.com/cloudfoundry/bosh/blob/master/src/bosh-template/lib/bosh/template/evaluation_context.rb).
+It's recommended to have multiple properties instead of inline operations.

 #### Using `spec` {: #properties-spec }